Magento 2 Multi Source Inventory (MSI): Full Guide + Import & Export Explained

 You can use multiple msi_{warehouse_name}, msi_{warehouse_name}_qty, msi_{warehouse_name}_status attributes to assign a product to multiple warehouses.

-You can use a sample Master Table to see how these attributes can be used during the product import.
+Follow our sample Master Table to see how these attributes can be used during the product import.

 See the extension’s manual to learn how to import products to Magento 2.

-Magento 2 MSI Source Import & Export
+Magento 2 MSI Import & Export Workflows

 Magento 2 MSI User Guide: automate export